dkj/CrazyLIMS/record_of_prompts.md

 Consider donor-level, samples, reagents, data-products - all should be part of the same provenance graph.
 Samples' relationship to labware is similar to reagents to inventory.
 Both samples and reagents may have recommended treatment/storage recommendations and expected/recommended lifetimes.
-Both may need to have their labware/inventory tracked including their storage locations, and chain of custody histroy.
+Both may need to have their labware/inventory tracked including their storage locations, and chain of custody history.
 Data products have, potentially mulitple, data storage locations.

 Starting with the concept of sample is that it is broadly something of fairly fixed nature.
 Processing it in some way creates another sample.
 Different samples can be produced from one sample e.g. splitting a DNA sample into smaller and larger fragment sizes.
 A sample can be produced from mulitple samples e.g. pooled sequencing library from indexed sequencing libraries.
 So..., aliquots (a subset of the sample where the samples nature is that splitting it produces separation of the same "thing") are best represented as the same "sample" in different labware.
 Some samples, e.g. whole insects, are atomic in nature i.e. you cannot take some  fraction of it without changing its nature.
 Other samples can be devided yet retains their nature as the same sample e.g. blood.